01 of 04

 California is well-known for its regional foods, cuisine, and world-class wines.
 As you might expect, Californians also like to celebrate food and wine with fun festivals.
 We've compiled a select group of events that are all worth making travel plans for.Continue to 2 of 4 below.

 The Pebble Beach Food and Wine Festival features top chefs and winemakers.
 It happens in April, with cooking demonstrations, special lunches and dinners, and a gala tented tasting event.
 It's all held at venues around Pebble Beach, which is between Monterey and Carmel.

 In Sonoma County, Labor Day weekend brings the Sonoma Wine Country Weekend, with winemaker dinners, Taste of Sonoma (the biggest event, featuring many chefs and winemakers) and the Sonoma Valley Harvest Wine Auction.

 Napa Valley is home to a number of food- and wine-oriented festivals during the year.
 Festival Napa Valley happens in July, with an emphasis on not only food and wine but also classical music.
 The Napa Truffle Festival is in January, featuring all things related to truffles, including a special truffle-themed dinner.

-In Orange County, the California Wine Festival is held in April, and is full spectacular wine, food, music and of course fun at the beach.
+In Orange County, the California Wine Festival is held in April and is full of spectacular wine, food, music and of course fun at the beach.

 03 of 04